 I know this opens me up to judgement and that’s fine, but I ask that you please keep any negative opinions to yourself.
 If you have your own story or support, feel free to share below.
 I’m sharing my story to help myself move forward and maybe in the process help anyone else who is/was experiencing similar feelings with a new puppy or baby and isn’t reaching out for the support.
 If that’s you, reach out to someone and let them know that you need help.
 Don’t let them brush you off.
 Even if it’s just for them to keep you company while you’re basically trapped at home with your 2/4 legged peeing machine.

 I’m also sharing this story for those that are considering getting a puppy.
 Of course there’s a million reasons to and everyone’s experience will be different but if you’re going at it solo and already anticipate some of the similar feelings that I had then maybe it’s worth a little more time to think about, or perhaps consider a dog that’s a bit older who’s habits (good & bad) you already know.
 Ironically just weeks after all of this my neighbour asked me to dog sit for her dog that’s the exact same breed as Harvey but 7 years old.
 It was a test, that’s for sure!
 But the weekend was great and dare I say more what I originally imagined my life with a pup to be.
 It did make me wish I could’ve stuck out that trying puppy stage and think about the life with Harvey that I would never have.
 It also made me realise that I’m not totally damaged goods in the dog dept. and that I am (more than) capable of caring for a fur ball.
-Maybe a brand new puppy just wasn’t the right decision for me at that time in my current situation.
+I then spent the next few days looking at australian labradoodle puppies (they are SO cute) but remembered that a brand new puppy just wasn’t the right decision for me at that time in my current situation and that’s still the case now.
 But just because it wasn’t for me, doesn’t mean it won’t work out for you.
 When I had Harvey, I was recommended to look into a site like PuppyWire.com to assist in finding the best products on the market and most importantly, to help give my dog a better life.
 That’s all us dog owners, or any owners of pets want.

 If you’ve got puppy brain at the very least, talk to every.single.person. you know with a dog and ask them to be 100% straight up with you about their puppy experience – the good, the bad, and the ugly.